Palo Alto Network logs: Reduce log size¶

 The following table shows all functions, including possible configuration options.

-Function name | Description | Configuration options |
+| Function Name | Description | Configuration options |

-This function extracts the following event fields if they are missing: host, index, _time, and source.
-The values of those fields are based on the log contents. | By default, this function sets several recommended destination indexes for the logs if the index field is missing.
-You must either make sure that these indexes exist in the Splunk platform before you try to send the logs to them, or change the recommended indexes to the names of different indexes that exist. |
+| _set_event_fields | This function extracts the following event fields if they are missing: host,index,_time, andsource.
+The values of these fields are based on the log contents. | By default, this function sets several recommended destination indexes for the logs if the indexfield is missing.
+You must ensure these indexes exist in the Splunk platform or change them to existing index names. |

-These functions replaces commas inside quotation marks with #SEP#.
-This is a temporary change that is required to support field extractions and removals, and it will be reverted by the _postprocess custom function that is defined later in the pipeline. | No customization option, in future this will be replaced by proper CSV parsing. |
+| _replace_escaped_comma(_replace_escaped_commas) | These functions replace commas inside quotation marks with #SEP#.
+This temporary change is required for field extractions and is reverted by the_postprocessfunction. | No customization is available.
+This will be replaced by proper CSV parsing in a future update. |

-This function preprocesses the logs so that unwanted fields can be removed from them.
-It temporarily replaces escaped commas with #SEP#, splits each log into a collection of values using non-escaped commas as the delimiter, and extracts these event fields: host, index, _time, and source. | - |
+| _preprocess | This function preprocesses logs to remove unwanted fields.
+It temporarily replaces escaped commas with #SEP#, splits each log by non-escaped commas, and extracts thehost,index,_time, andsourcefields. | None |

-This function groups together the previously defined custom functions for processing config logs. | In these functions some additional high level operations may be added.
-For traffic it drops start events, which can be disabled.
-See more in configuration instructions section. |
+| transform_[type] | This function groups the previously defined custom functions for processing a specific log type(e.g., config logs). | Additional high-level operations may be added.
+For trafficlogs, it dropsstartevents by default, which can be disabled.
+See the configuration instructions for more details. |

-This function sets a small selection of system log fields to empty values. (default proposition) | The fields listed in this function are replaced with empty values in the event’s array.
-For example, the following field is removed: "{0}" /*future_use1*/, "", .
-This means that the field at index 0 is cleared to save space. |
+| _pan_[type]_filtering_min | This function sets a small, default selection of system log fields to empty values. | Fields listed in this function are replaced with empty values.
+For example, "{0}" /*future_use1*/, "",clears the field at index0to save space. |

-This function checks whether or not the extracted sourcetype value is a Palo Alto Network source type. | This function lists curently supported types.
+| _is_pan_sourcetype | This function checks if the extracted sourcetype value is a Palo Alto Networks source type. | This function lists all currently supported types.
 More types can be added if support is provided. |

-This function extracts the sourcetype for each log based on the value of the field _log_type . |
+| extract_sourcetype | This function extracts the sourcetype for each log based on the value of the _log_typefield. | None |

 The pipeline outline has the following stages:

-- branch based on sourcetype
+- Branch based on sourcetype.

 Configuration instructions¶

-functions available for removing different amounts of fields from the
+Each transform function has two pan_filtering functions available for removing different amounts of fields from the

-function definition and choose which pan_filtering
+logs.
+Review each transform function definition and choose which pan_filtering function to use.

-Be aware of the following considerations when deciding which pan_filtering
+Be aware of the following considerations when deciding which pan_filtering function to use:

-- These “min” functions reduce the log size without losing any significant information.
+- pan_*_filtering_min- These “min” functions reduce the log size without losing any significant information.
 Minimally filtered data continues to flow through the pipeline, and when ingested into a Splunk index, the effect on license saving is minimal.
-When you use this function for filtering, there is no need to preserve a copy of the raw data by sending it to a separate storage (such as Amazon S3).pan_*_filtering_max
+When you use this function for filtering, there is no need to preserve a copy of the raw data by sending it to a separate storage (such as Amazon S3).

-- These “max” functions reduce the log size by filtering out any data that is not needed for Splunk security detections.
+- pan_*_filtering_max- These “max” functions reduce the log size by filtering out any data that is not needed for Splunk security detections.
 When this filtered data is ingested into a Splunk index, the effect on license saving is significant.
 When you use this function for filtering, it is strongly recommended that you preserve a copy of the raw data by sending it to a separate storage (such as Amazon S3).

 See the following sections for examples.